lzhenn/lzhenn.github.io/_posts/2021-01-27-expand-aus-cesm.md

 We expand the land westward based on the natural eastern coastline of Australia (northeast corner: Cape York, and southeast corner: Tasmania), and naturally merged the African continent.
 For the **newly emerged landmass**, Plant Functional Types (PFT) are entirely set to bare soil, with the model default clay/sand/silt ratio.
 Soil color is set to code 20, which is in accordance with the western Australia.
-The terrain height is zero.
+The terrain height is 10 m to avoid sea level change issues.
 We compiled the CAM3.5 physics package to accelerate the model spin-up.
 With 10 nodes (240 processors) layout on TH-2, CAM3.5 physics gains ~20% speed-up than CAM4 physics (27 sim.y/day vs 22 sim.y/day).

 You may check the following links about the land surface properties: